adarshsoloman/cursor-for-blender/README.md

-# 🤖 Cursor for Blender
+# Cursor for Blender

-> Type what you want.
-Watch it happen.
+Look, Blender is amazing but it is arguably one of the hardest pieces of software to learn on the planet.
+I got so frustrated trying to remember exactly which nested menu hides the specific button I needed.
+And figuring out how to write the perfect `bpy` Python script just to do something basic like adding a red cube was driving me crazy.

-An AI-powered natural language assistant embedded directly inside Blender's interface.
-Describe what you want in plain English — the assistant translates it into Blender Python (`bpy`) code and executes it automatically.
+So I built this.

-Think of it as **Cursor IDE, but for 3D.**
+It is an AI assistant panel that sits right inside Blender.
+You type what you want in plain English, and it writes the Python code and executes it for you.
+It is basically Cursor IDE, but directly inside the 3D viewport.

----
+I am incredibly proud of getting this to work.
+This is my first real open source project and it actually functions the way I wanted it to.
+You type a prompt, it hits a free AI API, extracts the code, and manipulates your scene without freezing the UI.
+And yes, Ctrl+Z works if the AI messes up your scene.

-## ✨ What It Does
+## How it works

-Instead of this:
+Instead of searching the docs and writing this:
 ```python
 bpy.ops.mesh.primitive_cube_add(size=2, location=(0, 0, 0))
 mat = bpy.data.materials.new(name="Red")